 Paper Cups or Plastic Containers

 10. Paper cups or plastic containers – These are important to use to pour your paint in before you begin a job.
 This will keep you from contaminating your entire paint container.
-Paper cups are also wider at the top which makes dipping your paintbrush in easier and quicker.
+Paper cups and plastic containers are also wider at the top which makes dipping your paintbrush in easier and quicker.
 I have saved our Chinese plastic containers that the soup comes in and these work very well!

 I have made it easier for you!
 I have included my affiliate links (which I earn a small commission when your purchase at no extra cost to you) so that you can order right from home and get started flipping!